PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-12-simulating-attacks-with-atomic-red-team.md

 - 🧠 Train analysts to interpret subtle signals
 - 🔄 Catch regressions after content or config changes

-And let’s be honest — sometimes it’s just fun to throw a known rock into the pond and watch the ripples.
+And let’s be honest, sometimes it’s just fun to throw a known rock into the pond and watch the ripples.

 ---
 # ⚙️ Setting It Up